-Juju's Bar and Stage
+Juju's Bar & Stage

 Juju's 'One Wall Project' is an exhibition space located within the main bar area.

 Agave is arguably Mexico's most important plant.
 It has been used for millenia in food, drink and textiles.
 Subject to ancient myths and legends, agave is even depicted framing the Virgin de Guadalupe in Catholic iconography.
 However, the main use of this amazing plant is in the production of mezcal.

+This event launches an exhibition of graphic prints and photography showcasing Oaxaca, the heartland of mezcal production.
 There will also be presentations about traditional and contemporary art in Oaxaca and the relationship this has to modern day and historical production.
 The event will also be the opening of a six week show curated by Anna Bruce featuring a wealth of exciting artists from Mexico.

 Sergio Falomir started Barrio Latino Project during his trip to South America helping local folk bands preserve their music and heritage.
 After a few months he had amassed a large collection of memories in the shape of music, film & photography.